jgraef/kardashev/README.md

 ## Installation

-First you'll need Rust 🦀.
+### Rust

+Kardashev is programmed in Rust 🦀, so you'll need the cargo build system, to compile it.
 The easiest way to install it is with [rustup](https://rustup.rs/).

-Then you'll need to install [PostgreSQL](https://www.postgresql.org/), and create a database for Kardashev:
+### Database

+The Kardashev server uses a PostgreSQL database to store the game state.
+Install PostgreSQL from the [official website](https://www.postgresql.org/), or with the package manager of your distribution.

+Then setup the database:

 ```sh
 sudo -u postgres psql